Grasim Industries gets green nod for Rs 2,560 cr expansion project

 As per the proposal, the company's Grasim Cellulosic Division wants to expand its Vilayat plant.

-The company's proposal is to increase the production capacity of VSF from 1,27,750 tonnes per annum (TPA) to Rs 2,55,500 TPA.
+The company's proposal is to increase the production capacity of VSF from 1,27,750 tonne per annum (TPA) to 2,55,500 TPA.
 It also wants to set up a production facility of Solvent Spun Cellulosic Fibre with a capacity of 36,500 TPA.

 Besides, the company has proposed to expand the production capacity of Sulphuric Acid from 1,02,300 TPA to 1,82,500 TPA, Carbon Di-Sulphide from 23,725 TPA to 34,675 TPA and captive power plant capacity from 25 MW to 55 MW.

-The project cost is estimated to be Rs 2,560 crore and will create about 2,500 jobs, according to the letter.
+The project cost is estimated at Rs 2,560 crore and will create about 2,500 jobs, according to the letter.